Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Glyceryl stearate is a moisturizing and emulsifying agent derived from glycerin and stearic acid, commonly used in skincare products to help blend oil and water based ingredients.
-Glyceryl stearate is a gentle emulsifier derived from vegetable oils; safe for topical use during pregnancy.
+Glyceryl stearate moisturizes and helps blend the formula and is considered safe during pregnancy.

 peg 30 stearate